-This transformation goes beyond the need to find technical solutions.
-Changes in policies will come up against complex livelihoods and environments, where many choices are possible, the ways forward are not obvious, and negotiation is required.
-To be transformative, the SDGs will need to provide a space for these political questions and for power to be challenged.
-This is no easy task in a world where people are increasingly turning to authoritarian leaders and simple solutions.
+Addressing the climate, economic growth, education and justice is not straightforward.
+Decisions and goals will come up against powerful actors and agendas, but also complex livelihoods and environments, where many choices are possible, the ways forward are not obvious, and negotiation is required.
+To achieve inclusion and equality, the SDGs will need to provide a space for these political questions and for power to be challenged.

 In a Sussex Development Lecture on 28 March, STEPS co-director Ian Scoones explored these political aspects of transformation, exploring how people in very different contexts can learn from each other to provoke deep and lasting change.